JARVISONFIRE/doorlock_prototype/README.md

 # doorlock_prototype

-This is a project as part of EW course in IIITH
+This is a project as part of EW course in IIITH.
-The final arduino code is available in the directory aurdino ide
+The final ARDUINO code is available in the directory arduinoide.